jason0x43/old-intern-cli/README.md

     -V, --version                       Show the version number and exit -b NAME, --browser=NAME             Use this browser (e.g., "chrome") when testing locally (can be repeated)
-    -c, --client                        Use Node.js client instead of WebDriver -h, --help                          Show a help message and exit -I, --no-instrument                 Disable instrumentation
+    -h, --help                          Show a help message and exit -I, --no-instrument                 Disable instrumentation
     -k, --keep-remote                   Do not close remote after tests are